If you ask any entrepreneur, starting a business comes with its fair share of challenges.

-The last piece in determining how to price your dropshipping is by simply looking at your competition.
+The last piece in determining how to price your drop shipping service is by simply looking at your competition.

 The best way to do this is by finding like-minded businesses that offer product(s) with similar perceived value.
-Then, you can compare prices of the different businesses and determine where your dropshipping fits best in the marketplace.
+Then, you can compare prices of the different businesses and determine where your drop shipping service fits best in the marketplace.

-All of these factors play an equal part in pricing your dropshipping, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.
+All of these factors play an equal part in pricing your drop shipping service, so it's important you evaluate each one individually to come up with an accurate price that will help optimize your business from the start.

 Understanding Your Costs

 Our profitability is OK at this point but definitely not where it should be yet.
 To this day I have not paid myself a regular salary yet...and it’s been 4 years!